ofindley/wdio-testrail-reporter/README.md

 **assignedToId**: *number* (optional) user id which will be assigned failed tests

 **includeAllTest**: *number* (optional) default true, if false only tests that were ran with show within test run on TestRail

+**errorshotHost**: *string* (optional) default null, if provided then screenshot names will be appended to host and included in reports (check [wdio-screenshot-uploader-service](https://www.npmjs.com/package/wdio-screenshot-uploader-service) for more details)

 ## Automatic creation of sections and cases
 You can use next command to generate sections/cases based on your tests in test real: